-The Kill Process, Quarantine File, and Delete Registry Value actions are the same actions you can configure in a policy.
-When you select these actions on the Indicators or Incidents pages, these actions are categorized as Machine Guided remediations.
+The Kill Process, Quarantine File, Delete Registry Value, and Sandbox File actions are the same actions you can configure in a policy.
+When you select these actions on the Indicators or Incidents pages, these actions are categorized as manual actions.

 - Select the check box for one or more indicators.

 - From the Actions drop-down list, select the action to complete.

 A confirmation dialog box appears, with a list of the indicators the selected action applies to.